 Elizabethan-era portraits are meant to project status and are strong on symbolism.
 The gentleman is shown in his best tournament attire, perhaps for one of the annual Accession Day tilts in honor of Queen Elizabeth.
 His extraordinary transparent sash, probably a very expensive lady’s favor, includes decorative motifs of the Tudor rose, pomegranates, snails, and insects.
 The yellow areas are rendered with real gold leaf and other details in silver.

 The use of gold and silver leaf has confounded every specialist who has inspected the painting.
 Although it was common a generation or two earlier, the use of gold and silver had largely been left behind by the date of this work, circa 1590.
-Even though a sitter might be draped head toe with gold clothes, weapons, or jewelry, painters had learned to realistically and more cheaply depict that look with paint alone, as seen in the NCMA’s Portrait of Sir John Scott.
+Even though a sitter might be draped head toe with gold clothes, weapons, or jewelry, painters had learned to realistically and more cheaply depict that look with paint alone, as seen in the NCMA’s Portrait of a Man, possibly Sir Edward Stafford.
 Why would these old-fashioned materials and techniques be on the portrait of a fashion-forward man?
 It doesn’t make sense.
 Add to this the depiction of yards of red cloth, which is painted using cochineal.
 Cochineal, a dye from the Americas, was new to European artists and very expensive, but its color and intensity were unparalleled.
 The best painters and dyers in Europe were quickly putting it to good use, supplanting similar Old World dyes.

 Detail of scarf with gold, silver, and red